Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Solimoes River, one of the main tributaries of the mighty Amazon River that originates in the Peruvian Andes, has reached its lowest level ever recorded in the Brazilian town of Tabatinga on the border with Colombia.

-Floating houses are seen stranded on the Solimoes River, one of the largest tributaries of the Amazon River, near Tefe, Amazonas state, Brazil, September 17.
+Floating houses are stranded on the Solimoes River, one of the largest tributaries of the Amazon River, near Tefe, Amazonas state, Brazil, September 17.
 Photo: Reuters

 In Manaus, the Amazon's largest city, where the Solimoes River joins the Rio Negro to form the Amazon, water levels in the Rio Negro are approaching record lows reached last October.

-“Last year we were in this situation in October,” said indigenous leader Kambeba.
+“Last year we were in this situation in October,” said Indigenous leader Kambeba.
 “This year the drought has gotten worse.”

 A second consecutive year of severe drought has dried up much of Brazil's vegetation and sparked wildfires across the South American country, blanketing cities in smoke.

 “Climate change is no longer a problem that we worry about in the future, 10 or 20 years from now.
-It is already here with much greater force than we think,” Batista added.
+It is already here and with much greater force than we think,” Batista added.

 Ngoc Anh (according to Reuters)